Killing of Majella O'Hare

 Majella O'Hare (23 April 1964 – 14 August 1976) was a 12-year-old schoolgirl who was shot in the back by a British paratrooper, Pvt.
-Michael Williams, while walking to morning confessions in Whitecross, County Armagh in August 1976.
+Michael Williams, while walking to morning confessions in Whitecross, County Armagh, Northern Ireland, in August 1976.

 Background

 Majella O'Hare was born on 23 April 1964 in Ballymoyer, County Armagh to Mary and James “Jim” O'Hare, who was a groundsman at a local school.
 She was the youngest of five children, her siblings were Marie, Annie, Margarita "Mags" and Michael O'Hare.